exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 ## Connecting to the Jupyter Service

-When starting AI Lab as a Docker container the command line will display a welcome message showing instructions for connecting to the Jupyter server and for using an individual password.
+When starting AI Lab as a Docker container the command line will display a welcome message showing instructions for connecting to the Jupyter server or overriding the default password.

 ```
 $ docker run --publish 0.0.0.0:$PORT:49494 exasol/ai-lab:$VERSION